-To learn more or to make a referral or appointment contact us today.
+For additional information, appointments or to make a referral, contact us today.

 Pediatric rehabilitation services at Lifespan include occupational therapy, physical therapy, speech-language pathology, audiology, and neurological and pain consultations for children and adolescents who have physical, developmental, and sensory motor challenges; have experienced injuries; or have other medical needs.
 Our facilities in Providence, East Providence (COAST Clinic at Bradley Hospital), East Greenwich and Newport provide continuation of care in an outpatient setting.
 We will be able to refer you to the location that can best provide the appropriate services and resources.